 The concept of the game is an updated formula of a classic idea.
-To move the monkey, you tilt the platform the monkey is sitting on.
-The ultimate aim is to get your monkey through a goal at the end of a course within a certain period of time.
-You obtain a score based on how much time you have left at the end of the level, and how many bananas you collected during it.
-The game' difficulty gradually increases, starting at being easy enough for a five year old, and finally progressing to become extremely hard.
+To move the monkey, the player tilts the platform the monkey is sitting on.
+The ultimate aim is to get the monkey through a goal at the end of a course within a certain period of time.
+The resulting score is based on how much time is left on the timer at the end of the level, and how many bananas the monkey collected before reaching the goal.
+The game's difficulty gradually increases, starting gentle and finally progressing to become extremely hard.
 All of the bananas in the game are branded Dole.

 In the Main Game mode Super Monkey Ball is divided into three groups of levels: "Beginner" "Advanced", and "Expert".
 The "Beginner" section contains ten levels, the "Advanced" group contains thirty, and the "Expert" grouping features fifty levels.
 None of the levels repeat between sections, but higher difficulty settings will often contain levels that are tougher versions of levels from earlier groupings.
 In all cases, the player's goal is to guide the monkey through the gate at the end of the level, breaking the tape that reads "GOAL".
 Because players simply need to break the tape, it is possible for the monkey to enter either side of the gate.
 In some cases, level features additional gates to the standard Blue-colored goal.
 These gates are Green or Red and provide a points multiplier of x2 or x3 respectively.
 They also skip the player forward several levels.
 For example, reaching the green gate on Advanced level 18 will promote the player to level 21 while entering the red gate will jump the player to level 25.